 If there is one thing I’ve learned, it’s that I shouldn’t write mission statements or apologies or anything when I inevitably try to revive my blog.
-I’ve got almost 20 years of broken promises cluttering up my website.
+I’ve got years of broken promises cluttering up my website.

 I am aware that I am 44 words into my first blog post in just over six months and I am already drowning in self-loathing.
 It’s a thing that I do.